Biography of Sigourney Weaver

 In 1988, Weaver played the lead role in the biographical drama "Gorillas in the Mist," dedicated to the issue of the destruction of apes for profit.
 Inspired by the example of her character, the real-life animal rights activist Dian Fossey, the actress became involved with the charity organization The Dian Fossey Gorilla Fund, eventually taking on the role of honorary chairperson.
 The foundation is engaged in the protection of endangered mountain gorillas.Sigourney Weaver's Personal Life

 Sigourney met her future husband, theater director Jim Simpson, in 1983 at a party after a play.
-From her interaction with Simpson, she felt as if she had known him for a long time.
-She was charmed by his sober outlook on life, lack of quirks, and ungrounded ambitions.
+Their connection was instant—she felt like she'd known him forever.
+What drew her to Simpson was his grounded perspective, his down-to-earth nature, and his refreshing lack of Hollywood pretensions.

 Sigourney Weaver Now

-In 2022, audiences saw Sigourney Weaver in the lead role of the thriller "The Gardener," where she played Mrs. Haverhill, the owner of a wealthy estate.
-The gardener Narvel Roth was played by Joel Edgerton.That same year, the historical film "Call Jane," related to abortion issues, was released.
-Weaver played one of the main roles—Virginia, the leader of an anonymous group helping women whose lives are threatened by pregnancy and legal restrictions related to its termination.
+In 2022, Sigourney Weaver took on the lead role in the thriller "The Gardener," playing Mrs. Haverhill, the owner of a wealthy estate.
+The gardener Narvel Roth was played by Joel Edgerton.That same year saw the release of "Call Jane," a historical drama tackling abortion rights.
+Weaver played Virginia, the leader of an underground network helping women whose lives are at risk due to pregnancy complications and restrictive abortion laws.

 The main premiere of 2022 for the actress was "Avatar: The Way of Water," initially planned for release in 2021 but postponed to 2022 due to the pandemic.
-In this film, Weaver, who was already in her seventies at the time, not only returned to the role of Grace but also, with the help of computer technology, transformed into Kiri, a teenage girl from the Na'vi people of the planet Pandora, the adopted daughter of the film's main character, Jake Sully.
+In the film, Weaver—already in her seventies—not only returned as Grace but also used cutting-edge technology to transform into Kiri, a teenage Na'vi girl from Pandora and adopted daughter of protagonist Jake Sully.

 Director James Cameron spoke highly of Sigourney Weaver's performance.
-In his opinion, she seemed to have become younger and never broke character during motion capture.
+He felt she'd found her fountain of youth and stayed completely in character throughout motion capture.

 In 2023, the Amazon series "The Lost Flowers of Alice Hart" premiered, with Sigourney Weaver in the lead role.
 Additionally, the actress served as the executive producer of the project.